ogecko/mup_odoo_plugin/README.md

 ## mup stop
 * Stops both the postgress and odoo containers

-## mup debug
-* Starts up the postgress image (if it isnt already running) with any modified ports

 ## Configuring the mup.js configuration file
 You can create different mup.js files for each environment.
 For example
 * mup-development.js - for development environment and debugging (isSource: true)